macarooni-man/auto-mcs/amscript-docs.md

 #### player.ip_address
  - `str`, currently connected IP address

+#### player.playtime
+ - `datetime.timedelta`, returns the delta between when the player logged in, to the use of `player.playtime`.
+Returns `None` if the player is not currently connected to the server

 #### player.is_server
  - `bool`, if current object was created from the console